 - We can take cues from our ancestors (and parents) who had/have “school” clothes and “play” clothes and through-packers who change undies and base layers, let those air dry, and re-wear outerwear.
 Work clothes get re-worn multiple times.
 (Ask service members how often they washed BDUs/ACUs/Cammies/Diggies).

 - Wearing farm boots or gaiters can protect clothing from picking up debris and muck.

 - Use two sets of sheets and pillowcases on beds and inside bags.
 Sheets function as the base layers for packers.
 They’re thinner to wash and faster to dry than blankets and quilts.

 - If pets get on furniture or beds, consider throwing another set of sheets over the comforter or quilt so that can get washed instead of the thicker covers.

-- The more hankies, towels and sheets we have available, the longer we can go without needing to wash them, which can become an issue if the whole household gets a stomach flu or head colds when it’s cool and wet outside.
+- The more hankies, towels, and sheets we have available, the longer we can go without needing to wash them, which can become an issue if the whole household gets a stomach flu or head colds when it’s cool and wet outside.
 We’re not overly inclined to be doing laundry even now, and without the ability to just press buttons, it’s going to be even harder to keep up with sickness, wet animals, and poorly trained humans.
-A pass through pine sol or bleach can absolve Salvation Army rejects of all previous germies, and freebie rejects can be a great way to increase our storage of those items without paying a dime.
+A pass-through pine sol or bleach can absolve Salvation Army rejects of all previous germs, and freebie rejects can be a great way to increase our storage of those items without paying a dime.